 If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

-Extending the existing insurance arranged by the deceased may seem like the easiest way to protect an unoccupied property in probate, but it could expose executors to serious risks.
-However, it could have disastrous financial consequences for executors or administrators (if there is no Will).
+Extending the existing insurance arranged by the deceased may seem like the easiest way to protect an unoccupied property in probate, but it could expose executors to serious risks, particularly if you need house insurance while waiting for probate to be granted, which can take many months.
 Arranging the right probate property insurance with a specialist like Insuristic can be quicker whilst reducing your risks.

 Read on to find out more.
 Or visit our Probate House Insurance page to learn about the cover or get a quote.